2017 New Democratic Party leadership election: Ibrahim Bruno El-Khoury

-Background

 El-Khoury was born in Beirut, Lebanon but moved to Kingston, Ontario in 1991.
 He is a former Montreal municipal candidate (2013) who is the founder of a consulting firm in Montreal.
 He ran for the NDP nomination in Papineau in the 2015 election, losing to Anne Lagacé Dowson, and was a city council candidate for centrist municipal party Vrai changement pour Montréal in 2013.
 Registered with Elections Canada but failed to submit deposit and/or sufficient nomination signatures by deadline.